Before You Go

 Clothing

-☐ Long-sleeved shirts: lightweight and light color for sun protection (old dress shirts work well)
+☐ Long-sleeved shirt: lightweight and light color for sun protection (old dress shirts work well)

 ☐ Long pants: lightweight and light color for sun protection

-☐ Shade hat or visor with securing strap – flexible enough to wear underneath your helmet
+☐ Shade hat or visor with securing strap–flexible enough to fit under your helmet

 ☐ Swimwear: tankinis and board shorts are a great option